 There are thousands of people - mothers, daughters, children - who have stories to tell.

-HOW WE'LL DO THIS
+HOW WE DO THIS:

-"Ambassadors of Empathy" will meet with elected officials in State capitols and Governors' offices across the country.
-They will share their experiences and how they have been impacted by the criminal justice system.
-Legislators will gain first-hand experience of the human consequences of a criminal justice system that has gotten too big, too unfair, and too brutal.
+"Ambassadors of Empathy" meet with elected officials in State capitols and Governors' offices across the country.
+They share their experiences and how they have been impacted by the criminal justice system.
+Legislators gain first-hand experience of the human consequences of a criminal justice system that has gotten too big, too unfair, and too brutal.